tgben/cleakr/README.md

 4. Variable names are extracted from the clang-tidy messages to improve the prompt.
 5. The script sends a concise prompt to the OpenAI API (GPT-4o-mini model) to get a short summary (including variable names, severity, and leak category) and recommendations on how to fix it.
 6. The plugin receives the diagnostics in JSON and displays the messages as virtual text in the buffer.
+7. Run `:CleakrSummary` to view detailed leak information in a floating popup window, or press `q` to close it.

 ## Logging and Debugging

-- Logs are written to `cleakr.log` in the current working directory.
+- Logs are written to `log/cleakr.log` in the plugin directory.
 - Use this file to troubleshoot clang-tidy output, OpenAI API responses, and plugin execution details.